FatmaSliti/expense-tracker-react-project/README.md

 4. Start the app: `npm start`

 ## Screenshots/Demo

-Upon launching the program, you'll see this interface :
+Upon launching the app, you'll see this interface :

 ![Screenshot](expensetrackerinitialstatee.png)

 After clicking on the Add New Expense button you will see:

 ![Screenshot](expensetrackerformm.png)

 ## Features